 Teriyaki sauce, which originated in Japan, is popular in the United States and many other foreign countries.
 The combination of fragrant soy sauce and thick mirin, a sweet rice wine, is exquisite.
 It is an essential Japanese condiment used for both meat and fish dishes.

 Have you ever wondered how this popular sauce is made?
-Here we will introduce an easy-to-follow recipe along with popular dishes using teriyaki sauce that you must try when visiting Japan.
+Here we will introduce an easy-to-follow teriyaki sauce recipe that will give you the taste of Japan right at home!

 - Table of Contents